Anubhab17/STXGCN/README.md

 # STXGCN

-**#Folders**
+# **Folders**

+""
+data
-""data"" contains the cleaned data of the air pollutants along with the
+"" contains the cleaned data of the air pollutants along with the